michelmf/data_engineer_nd/data_modeling_postgres/README.md

 Some files are included in this project.

 1. sql_queries.py    - Python file where all the queries for CRUD operations are defined.
-2. create_tables.py  - Script that creates the connection to PostgreSQL database and execute the queries defined in sql_queries.py file
+2. create_tables.py  - Script that creates the connection to PostgreSQL database and executes the queries defined in sql_queries.py file
 3. etl.py            - Script which executes all the ETL process.
 4. etl.ipynb         - Jupyter Notebook used to validate the ETL needed steps for correct extraction, transformation and load of data into database
 5. test.ipynb        - Jupyter Notebook for validation of database operations.
 Used to check the correctness of performed operations